 Intake Diversion in the Field Playbook

-This playbook provides a general understanding of how to implement a robust intake diversion program or enhance an existing program as it pertains to your field service operations.
-After decades of enforcement-based field operations, animal control agencies across the nation are now transitioning to a community-based approach.
-Engagement-based field services allow your organization to better serve the animals in your care and offer more effective, lasting solutions to the citizens you serve.
-One of the most essential components of lifesaving programs is diverting intake in the field.
+By limiting intake to the animals that truly need help, your organization can better serve the animals in care and offer more effective, lasting solutions to the community.
 This playbook is designed to help field service officers better serve their communities by effectively utilizing resources, building meaningful relationships and prioritizing positive outcomes for the animals they encounter.

 Field-based intake diversion programs can: